Crime Prevention

 But the biggest thing to take away from this is if something doesn’t feel right, look right or just doesn’t make sense, don’t trust it.
 This way you and your information remain safely with you and not with some hacker on the other side of the world.

 If you have any questions regarding the above information or would like information on other scams, please contact Off.
-Anthony Mortinson at tmortinson@ci.osseo.mn.us
+Madeline Zitzlsperger at mzitzlsperger@ci.osseo.mn.us.

 (The above tips were obtained from www.securitymetrics.com.
 Blog published by David Ellis, VP, Investigations CISSP, QSA, PFI)